LG’s new wearable robot is a connected exoskeleton that gives you just a hint of superpowers

 Just by looking at that photo, it should be obvious that the wearer can now dance The Robot like nobody’s business.
 And sports?
 C’mon.
 How long before we see human-augmented soccer tournaments or NFL players equipped with these or a new category of exoskeleton Mixed Martial Arts tournaments?

 Alas, LG has more pedestrian uses in mind.
 The suit connects to other LG service robots.
-The idea is that eventually one can create a network of such things at work sites for manufacturing and logistics with the exoskeleton assisting employees.
+The idea is that companies can create a network of such devices at manufacturing and logistics worksites, with the exoskeleton assisting employees.

 No pricing was announced.
-LG noted that the suit was the result of an investment it made last year in SG Robotics.
+LG did note that the suit was the result of an investment it made in SG Robotics last year.

 “A comfortable fit and naturally rotating joints allow the CLOi SuitBot to move in a more relaxed and natural way to enhance the lower body while walking, standing, or working,” LG said in a press release.
 “Its sandal-type shoes and automatic adjustment feature allow the wearer to get in and out of the suit more easily, differentiating LG CLOi SuitBot from many other exoskeletons.”